 Le lien entre l’alimentation et les émotions

-Stress and diet
+Stress and Eating

-The Nutrition Source, a nutrition reference based in the Department of Nutrition at the T. H. Chan School of Public Health at Harvard University, explains that stress can lead to behavioral changes that may impact eating habits:
+The Nutrition Source, a nutrition reference based at the Department of Nutrition at the T. H. Chan School of Public Health at Harvard University, explains that stress can lead to behavioral changes that may impact eating habits:

 1. Stress increases the body's need for energy and nutrients.